In order to complete my Frankfurt Travel Guide (and add some nearby destinations), I did a day trip to Rüdesheim and Bingen on one of the days.

 Here you’ll find tourist shops selling some of the cheesiest souvenirs imaginable, with tourists from all over the world continuously bursting into wild screams of joy and wonder.

 A quick walk across Drosselgasse will set you in the mood and prepare you for what you should be expecting in the town, and that is — trying Riesling!

 Drosselgasse is moreover one of the most popular things to do in Rüdesheim, with a mention in every travel guide.

 As you conclude your walk across Drosselgasse, the next destination can be the iconic Siegfried’s Mechanical Music Cabinet.

 Though in theory, it can be a museum of automated, self-playing musical instruments, dating back their existence hundreds of years ago, in reality, it’s much more than that.

 Exploring various exhibits in action, you realise how a simple passion can sometimes turn into something much bigger and prominent, and that’s exactly the story of Siegfried’s Mechanical Music Cabinet.

-As you take the 45-minute long guided tour and listen to different musical instruments — though mostly European — you realise how different regions can influence our taste and adaptation.
+As you take the 45-minute long guided tour and listen to the different musical instruments — through mostly European — you realise how different regions can influence our taste and adaptation.